francois2metz/developers-documentation/_scalingo_api/tokens.md

 --- row ---

-## Delete a token
+## Delete a Token

-Delete the mentionned token.
+Delete the mentioned token.

 --- row ---